angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ## Input and output properties ( <span class="syntax">@Input</span> and <span class="syntax">@Output</span> )  {#inputs-outputs}

-So far, you've focused mainly on binding to component members within template expressions and statements that appear on the *right side of the binding declaration*.
+So far, this page has focused mainly on binding to component members within template expressions and statements that appear on the *right side of the binding declaration*.
 A member in that position is a data binding **source**.